OHSU-PSU School of Public Health

 Oregon Health & Science University is known internationally for groundbreaking and life-saving research in cancer and medicine.
 Portland State University is a national model for community engagement and academic innovation.
 Together, the two universities offer unmatched opportunity for students to learn in the classroom and apply that knowledge and in real-world settings.

 A vision of health equity

 One of our top goals is to increase the number of underserved and historically marginalized students in the health field.
-This serves two purposes: to ensure a diverse student body and to enable students to help end health disparities by working in communities that lack access to health care.
-Part of our mission is to be an access university, taking pride in the number of students we accept, not how many we reject.
+This serves two purposes: to ensure a diverse student body and to enable students to help end health disparities by working in communities that are negatively affected by social, environmental, and health system limitations.
+Part of our mission is to be an access university, we take pride in the number of students we accept, not how many we reject.

 Research + engagement: The best of both worlds

 The deep community engagement of PSU faculty and biomedical research expertise at OHSU give students direct access to two distinct but connected areas of academic excellence.
-Graduates emerge with degrees endorsed by both universities in a field where demand is expected to grow rapidly.
+Graduates emerge with degrees endorsed by both universities in a field where demand is growing rapidly.